susanne-sundseth/GSA-tutorials_courses/Accessibility_PDF_gsa.md

     See [_Module 2: Testing PDFs for Accessibility_](#section-2-testing-a-pdf-for-accessibility) and
     [_Module 4: Converting Scanned Documents into Section 508 Conformant PDFs_](#section-4-converting-scanned-documents-into-section-508-conformant-pdfs).

-2. Convert files into PDFs with the Adobe plugin for Office applications.
+2. Convert accessible files into PDFs with the Adobe plugin for Office applications.

-    > [!TIP]
-    > Before you create the PDF, ensure that the Office document is completely accessible so that the PDF will have fewer issues.

     Click **Create PDF** in the Menu bar on the Acrobat tab.

 > [!WARNING]
 > If you create a PDF via the File menu, select **Save as Adobe PDF** to create a PDF with tags.
 If you print the document as a PDF, then the tags are not applied.

 #### Setting up the Acrobat plugin in Office apps
 1. On the Acrobat tab, click **Preferences** and then check the Acrobat PDFMaker and Application settings.